kirillkovalenko/nssm/README.txt

 Thanks to Mathias Breiner for help with Visual Studio and some registry fixes.
 Thanks to David Bremner for general tidyups.
 Thanks to Nabil Redmann for suggesting redirecting hooks' output.
+Thanks to Bader Aldurai for suggesting the process tree.

 Licence
 -------